RickyleeGoacher/fend-project-memory-game/README.md

 ## Options to play

 * Download or clone the game from the Github repository and load index.html in tour browser.
-* Click this link and play the live version.
+* Click this [Udacity currency memory game](https://rickyleegoacher.github.io./) and play the live version.

 ### Difficulty